 Feeling Blah?
 Reach For This One Superfood, Says An Energy Specialist

-The term superfood has become so popular, you might wonder what makes a food "super" in the first place?
-Admittedly, when it comes to whole, nutrient-dense foods, they're all a little "super" in their own way.
+The term superfood has become so popular, you might wonder what makes a food "super" in the first place.
+And while trendy elixers and little-known ingredients tend to get all the attention, many whole, everyday foods are "super" in their own way.
 Some are exceptionally high in vitamins and minerals, while others are plant-based protein powerhouses.
 And many tick both of those boxes!

 You can also categorize these foods based on a specific nutrition goal you have in mind.
 Take, for example, superfoods for energy balance: We spoke with Ari Whitten, energy specialist and author of Eat for Energy, on a recent episode of the mindbodygreen podcast to find out exactly what foods fall into this group.
 While he gave us seven different foods that fuel energy levels, he declared his all-time favorite with zero hesitation: spirulina.*